seborama/govcr/README.md

 ### Influencing request comparison programatically at runtime.

-`RequestFilterFunc` receives the request Header / Body to allow their transformation.
+`RequestFilters` receives the request Header / Body to allow their transformation.
 Both the live request  and the replayed request are filtered at comparison time. **Transformations are not persisted and only for the purpose of influencing comparison**.

 ### Runtime transforming of the response before sending it back to the client.

-`ResponseFilterFunc` is the flip side of `RequestFilterFunc`.
+`ResponseFilters` is the flip side of `RequestFilters`.
 It receives the response Header / Body to allow their transformation.
 Unlike `RequestFilterFunc`, this influences the response returned from the request to the client.
 The request header is also passed to `ResponseFilterFunc` but read-only and solely for the purpose of extracting request data for situations where it is needed to transform the Response.

 ## Examples